the-suri-project/suri-docs-old/docs/domains/formats.md

 # Suri domain formats

-The Suris are defined by a series of names separated by dots `.`.
+Suris are defined by a series of names separated by dots `.`.
 Those names are called _level entries_ because each of them belongs to a specific level, starting the count from the last one.

 ```:no-line-numbers
    Specificity
-+ ◄──────────── -
++ ◄──────────── -               ◄── importance of level: 1st level is displayed left
 docs.suri.domains
 ─┬── ─┬── ─┬─────
  │    │    └► 1st level